Dementia ‘Your Peace of Mind’

 Although Dementia is progressive the actual effect on the person or the degree of the disability can vary depending on their situation.
 This is because your brain is extremely complex, with many different parts, 36 billion neurons and 86 trillion connections.

-This is all housed and influenced by your individual life history, current health, neurological status, social and emotional experience to date.
-Memory is often associated with Dementia however your memory is just one cognitive benefit and Dementia can alter much more, it can change functionality, how you engage with others and objects, reasoning, planning and judgement.
+Memory is often associated with Dementia, however your memory is just one cognitive benefit and Dementia can alter much more, it can change functionality, how you engage with others and objects, reasoning, planning and judgement.

 Did you know there are different memory types that store information in different ways including emotions, facts ideas and concepts, automatic response known as muscle memory and events stored.

 There is much more information you could research and below we have included some research and links for more details if you would like to learn more below.
-See the video in this section to learn more about the brain and it's functionality.

-"Above are two links providing local and international reassurance for people living with dementia.
-We all have a responsibility to create a dementia-friendly community, treat people with the respect they deserve and provide reassurance and a safe space to live well."
+Christopher Tansley | Right at Home Nottingham"Above are two helpful links providing both local and international reports giving hope for people living with dementia.
+We all have a responsibility to create a dementia-friendly community, treat people with the respect they deserve and providing reassurance in a safe space to live well."

 Empowering Home Support: Building confidence for better cognitive health.